oar-team/batsim/docs/tuto_first_simulation/tuto.rst

     :language: bash
     :lines: 3-

-You can now run a scheduler to start the simulation.
+You can now run a scheduler **in the second terminal** to start the simulation.
 The following command runs batsched with the EASY backfilling algorithm.

 .. literalinclude:: ./run_batsched.bash
     :language: bash